C-Change - Arts & Culture Leading Climate Action in Cities

 These questions will be on the ULG’s agenda during the next few months and will be discussed – also with a view to the RVR’s Initiative Klimametropole (Climate Metropolis Initiative) RUHR 2022.

 The starting point of the work is a regional appraisal, which serves to ascertain the current status of climate protection, resource conservation and sustainability in the cultural and creative scene.
-If you are interested, you are welcome to participate in the survey by following this link.
+We will keep you posted about further actions and developments of the partnership.